bentpetersendk/mjolnir_ucph/docs/source/monitor_jobs.rst

 The `sacct` command can be used in a more advanced manner, which can help you optimize your resource booking.
 By using the following command, you can obtain a summary of your jobs for the past week:

-(Replace "jsd606" with your own ku-id or replace "-u jsd606” with “--allusers”)
+(Replace "jsd606" with your own ku-id or replace "-u jsd606” with “- -allusers”)

 .. code-block:: console